-Warp Review 2026 - Agentic Development Platform
+Warp Review 2026 - AI Terminal & Agent Platform

 Warp terminal and mobile app displaying scheduled jobs and workflow runs with a modern dark-themed desktop and light-themed mobile UI.